Falling for Válor: One woman left everything behind for the quiet life in Spain

 Many of us have returned from an unforgettable escape to exotic lands and fallen head over heels for the place we’ve returned from.
 We spend all day dreaming of the next time we will find ourselves there, in fact those memories keep us warm through those long winter months.
 But Spanish property owner Ginny, decided to make her dream destination her home.
 After she fell in love with the sleepy Municipality of Válor in Spain.

-You have several properties near Válor in Spain, what makes this a great holiday destination?
+You have several properties near Válor in Spain, what exactly makes this a great holiday destination?

 What made you decide to buy property in Spain?